 Rather than keep drawing rectangles of dots, let's just draw rectangles, viewing each rectangular region is an array of dots.
-In this figure we imagine $3 \times 4 = 12$ dots in the top left corner of the figure region, and $7 \times 6 = 42$ dots in the middle bottom region of the figure, and so on.
+In this figure we imagine there are $3 \times 4 = 12$ dots in the top left region, and $7 \times 6 = 42$ dots in the middle bottom region, and so on.